Yanislammari/Flash-Cards-Backend/Readme.md

 I have made the end-to-end test using postman and a specific db.
 The db name is test_flash_cards
+You will have to create it on whatever service you are using as a db.

 First run the command : npm run test_env